Bansko, Bulgaria - One of the best places to live in Europe for expats

 3. Like Malaga, Porto also attracts gay expats who appreciate the city’s inclusive atmosphere and thriving LGBTQ+ community.

-4. With its close proximity to stunning beaches and scenic landscapes, Porto provides endless opportunities for weekend getaways and outdoor adventures.
+4. With its proximity to stunning beaches and scenic landscapes, Porto provides endless opportunities for weekend getaways and outdoor adventures.

 Rome, Italy